huettenhain/frc/README.md

 > Does FRC work with file names as well?
 What does it do?

-Yes, the client's `goto` command works like the `goto:` command in FAR.
-When the plugin reads a file name (not a directory name) from the mailslot, it will try to navigate to its parent folder and move the cursor to the file.
+Yes, the client's `goto` command works similar to the `goto:` command in FAR; It will navigate to the parent directory of the given file or folder and move the cursor to the item.

 > Why did you implement `memset` in [`memset32.asm`](plugin/memset32.asm) and [`memset64.asm`](plugin/memset64.asm)?